msouppe/CMPE257_Mobile_Networks/paper/paper.md

 researchers could easily modify when conducting and reproducing experiments will be a significant step forward towards more rigorous scientific research.

+Reproducing scientific experiments, however, is a challenging task.
+In experimental computer science and engineering, more generally, and in computer networking, more specifically, one of the biggest setbacks of reproducibility is the complexity that comes with rebuilding the same environment in which the original experiment was conducted.
+Many experiments in this field rely on expensive hardware and software.
+While simulation tools greatly facilitate conducting experiments when compared to real hardware testbed experimentation, re-running an experiment from scratch can be strenuous.
+Network simulation experiments often come with the cost of extensive software configuration and package installation upon attempting to reproduce previous results.
+In addition, even with a correct setup there might still exist uncertainty whether results are reproduced correctly.
+In this paper, we make a case for a systematic approach to experimental reproducibility applied to network simulations.
+Furthermore, we use examples from our own experience, with an intent for it to serve as a guideline to researchers and students.

 A recently proposed reproducibility tool named Popper introduces a convention for creating experimentation pipelines which are easy to